bigskysoftware/missing/www/pages/rfp.md

+---
+permalink: rfp/
+---

 # missing CSS Library RFP

 untitled.css is a CSS library that

  * starts with good default styling, akin to classless CSS libraries
  * offers components based on purely semantic HTML, utilizing ARIA where appropriate (e.g. tabs)
  * finally, offers a small & curated set of class-based utilities for tweaking

 untitled.css aims to minimize intervention in the HTML by allowing developers to start with a good out of the box experience, then build common components using plain, semantic HTML and only when they need to go beyond that, apply a minimized \
  number of classes to achieve what they want.

 missing CSS Library is a CSS library that, so far as I can tell, does not exist.

 It offers the following features:

 * Classless CSS - It renders well out of the box with Vanilla HTML, like a classless CSS library such as pico
 * Semantic Power Structure  - It takes advantage of semantic, lesser used tags such as `nav`, `main` and `section` to allow for more elaborate layouts in pure HTML
 * Aria-Driven Components - It offers "High Power" arias that capture high level components on, as much as is possible, a *single* CSS element
 * Utility Classes - It offers a set of [utility classes](https://cube.fyi/utility.html) that captures the 80/20 of libraries like tailwinds